bihealth/bih-cluster/bih-cluster/docs/storage/home-quota.md

 These include:

 - Python: `~/.local/lib/python*`
-- *conda: Location chosen by the user.
+- conda: Location chosen by the user, but also `~/.conda`
 - R: `~/R/x86_64-pc-linux-gnu-library`
 - [HPC portal](../ondemand/overview.md): `~/ondemand`